opensearch-project/documentation-website/_monitoring-your-cluster/pa/rca/shard-hotspot.md

 ## Shard hotspot identification

-With the shard hotspot identification RCA, you can identify a hot shard within an index.
-A hot shard is an outlier that consumes more resources than its counterparts.
+With the shard hotspot identification Root Cause Analysis (RCA), you can identify a hot shard within an index.
+A hot shard is an outlier that consumes more resources than other shards and may lead to poor indexing and search performance.
 The shard hotspot identification RCA monitors the following metrics:

 - `CPU_Utilization`
 - `Heap_AllocRate`